Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-To further support our identification of ``Rsync-bot'' and ``Titan-bot,'' we analyze whether these searchers submit different transactions to different builders.
-Using transaction hashes, we find no case in which Rsync-bot sent the same transaction to both Rsync and Titan.
-However, when comparing transaction logs --- i.e., the sequence of operations executed by the transaction and their outputs --- we find 203 such cases.
-The discrepancy between transaction hashes and logs arises because Rsync-bot modifies the fee offered depending on the builder: on average, it pays 18\% more to Rsync than to Titan for executing the \textit{same} transaction.
-Moreover, we find that transactions sent exclusively to Rsync often include a provision that renders them non-executable if the block’s \textit{fee recipient} is not Rsync.
-This behavior further supports our interpretation that Rsync-bot is integrated with Rsync and that the 18\% fee differential represents the bot’s targeted profit margin when interacting with non-integrated builders.
-To perform the same analysis for Titan-bot, we consider winning blocks for our study period that are \textit{not} in our primary dataset (because they were not submitted via Agnostic relay).
-Doing so, we find 20 transactions originating from Titan-bot included in blocks won by Beaverbuild.
-In 3 cases, the same transactions also appear in our dataset in blocks built by Titan.
-When comparing transaction logs, we find another two transactions in blocks built by Beaverbuild and Titan.
-In both cases, Titan-bot paid more for inclusion (by 43\% and 23\%), when the transaction was sent to Titan than Beaverbuild, again, supporting our interpretation that Titan-bot is integrated with Titan.
+To further validate our identification of ``Rsync-bot'' and ``Titan-bot,'' we examine whether these searchers tailor otherwise similar transactions to specific builders.
+Using transaction hashes, we find no case in which Rsync-bot submitted the same transaction to both Rsync and Titan.
+However, comparing transaction logs---that is, the sequence of operations executed by a transaction and their outputs---reveals 203 cases of economically identical transactions sent to both builders.
+The difference in hashes arises because Rsync-bot varies the fee offered across builders: on average, it pays 18\% more to Rsync than to Titan for executing the same transaction.
+Taken together, these patterns support our interpretation that Rsync-bot is integrated with Rsync and that its higher fee offers to Rsync reflect builder-specific routing incentives.
+We also identify a small number of Titan-bot transactions in Beaverbuild blocks; when comparable transactions appear in both Titan and Beaverbuild blocks, Titan-bot pays higher fees for inclusion with Titan, again consistent with builder-specific routing.

-Almost all transactions from these bots involve token swaps on decentralized exchanges (DEXs): 1,864 for Titan-bot and 1,095 for Rsync-bot.
-For Titan-bot, the most frequently traded asset pairs are USDC/WETH (334 swaps), USDT/WETH (284 swaps), LINK/WETH (219 swaps), DAI/WETH (202 swaps), and MOGCOIN/WETH (200 swaps).
-The most-frequently traded asset pairs for Rsync-bot are instead USDT/WETH (315 swaps), USDC/WETH (208 swaps), WBTC/cbBTC (150 swaps), WBTC/WETH (81 swaps), and WBTC/USDT (55 swaps).
-We later discuss how these bots often trade on the same DEX pools during the same auction cycle.
-Based on this activity, we infer that both bots likely engage in non-atomic arbitrage --- that is, arbitrage between on-chain and off-chain financial markets --- and are often in competition.
+Almost all transactions from these bots are token swaps on decentralized exchanges (DEXs): 1,864 for Titan-bot and 1,095 for Rsync-bot.
+We later show that these bots frequently trade in the same DEX pools within the same auction cycle.
+Moreover, when they trade the same token pair in the same direction, their swaps are almost always mutually exclusive, in the sense that no proposed block contains transactions from both bots.\footnote{There is a single exception to this pattern: a Titan-bot transaction selling approximately USD~700 of MOG Coin for ETH appears in some blocks alongside an Rsync-bot transaction selling approximately USD~7{,}000 of MOG Coin for ETH.} Taken together, these patterns indicate that both bots primarily engage in arbitrage between on-chain and off-chain markets, and frequently compete for the same opportunities.